MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-troubleshoot-enterprise-sync.md

    > [!NOTE]
    > ESR doesn't need to stay on.
 You can turn off ESR if this step fixes the issue.

-4. Confirm that Azure Information Protection is not scoped via an onboarding policy.
+4. Confirm that Azure Information Protection isn't scoped via an onboarding policy.
 You can use the [Get-AIPServiceOnboardingControlPolicy](/powershell/module/aipservice/get-aipserviceonboardingcontrolpolicy?view=azureipps) PowerShell cmdlet to see if scoping is enabled.
 Make sure the aIPService PowerShell monitor is installed.
 You can get it here: [Install the AIPService PowerShell module for Azure Information Protection](/azure/information-protection/install-powershell) .
 The next two examples show an unscoped configuration and a configuration scoped to a specific security group.

    ```powershell
     PS C:\Work\scripts\PowerShell> Get-AIPServiceOnboardingControlPolicy